HeidiSeibold/publishing-utopia/the-turing-way-community-online-book.md

 ## What can others learn from The Turing Way with respect to publishing?

 I think there is a lot we can learn from projects like _The Turing Way_.
-I will definetly take some ideas from the project and implement them in other projects and communities.
+I will definitely take some ideas from the project and implement them in other projects and communities.
 Let me try to summarize the most important points:

-- Publishing does not need to be a commercial endeavour.
+- Publishing does not need to be a commercial endeavor.
 It can be free for both authors and readers.
 - Use the power of the internet for publishing!
 No need to print everything on paper.
-- Together we can achieve more - if we organise it well.
+- Together we can achieve more - if we organize it well.
 - A clear enticing vision can go a long way.
 - Value all contributions and acknowledge them fairly.